 6. Save the changes and exit Registry editor.

-1. Upgrade the motherboard and tell Windows 10 to reactivate after the boot: Settings > Update & security > Troubleshoot > I changed hardware on this device recently.
+1. To reactivate Windows 10 after upgrading the motherboard, go to Settings > Update & security > Troubleshoot > I changed hardware on this device recently.
+This will prompt Windows to reactivate itself after the boot process.

-2. Sign in your Microsoft Account again and click the Active button.
-Then it will grab the activation key from your online Microsoft account.
+2. Sign in to your Microsoft Account again, click the Activate button, and it will retrieve the activation key from your online account.

-3. Change your Windows 10/8 account back to the Local Account if you want.
+3. If you want to change your Windows 10/8 account back to the Local Account, do so.

 This method will also work when you want to move hard drive to a new computer without reinstalling Windows.

-This method works for users who forget to edit Registry before upgrading motherboard and CPU, resulting in boot failure.
-Here, all you need to do is to prepare an installation disc and start your computer from it, then modify the Registry.
+This method is for users who forgot to edit the Registry before upgrading their motherboard and CPU, resulting in a boot failure.
+To fix this, simply prepare an installation disc, start your computer from it, and then modify the Registry.

-1. Start your computer from installation disc, press F2 or Del repeatedly to enter BIOS, set the disc as the first boot option, then press F10 to save changes and restart.
+1. To start your computer from an installation disc, press F2 or Del repeatedly to enter the BIOS, set the installation disc as the first boot option, and then press F10 to save changes and restart.

 3. Select Troubleshoot > Advanced options > Command Prompt subsequently.